pubnub/pubnub-design-patterns/_posts/2015-03-05-Inbound-Channel-Pattern.markdown

 ![User Inbound Channel]({{ site.baseurl }}/images/channels/channels.003.jpg)

+As you can see, Users B,C,D and E are all sending messages intended for separate 1-1 chats to User A's inbound channel.
+Just like 4 people sending me an email to my email address.
+Visually they will be separated in the UI, but as far as data is moved and organized, it's all coming in over a single channel, user a's inbound channel.

 ## Group Chat ##

 In the case of group chat, when User A publishes a message to the group, that user can issue multiple publishes, one for each user in the group -- into their inbound channel.
 If the group is quite large, let's say more than 10 people in the group chat, I may want to separate that particular chat into a separate channel like the original scenario.
 In that case, I still have reduced my history calls significantly.